tonyfinn/olympia/README.md

 `olympia_native` - This provides a native UI to run the emulator

+## Testing

+Tests using GTK must run single threaded.
+This leaves the following options for running tests:

+* Use `test.sh` to split test runs into two runs, one for other tests and one for GTK tests
+* Use `cargo test --test-threads 1` to run all tests in one thread
+* Use `cargo test --skip gtk_` to skip gtk tests.

 ## License

 Olympia is licensed under the GPL v3+, available at LICENSE.txt. (c) Tony Finn 2019